pollyteam/polly-challenge-ios/README.md

 ## Notes

 Try to make the design & UX as similar as possible to the experience in our mobile app (no need to implement the share controller, screenshot detection, delete functionality, or snapchat deep-linking).
-All image assets such as icons can be found in the Resources folder.
+All assets such as icons and fonts can be found in the Resources folder.
+The font is *"ProximaNova-Semibold.otf"*.

 Please timebox yourself to only **1 hour** on this project.